baurine/githook/README.md

       'commit_msg:check_msg'
     )

 We use `set` method to set the value.
-It seems the `:pre_commit` value is an empty array by default, all items are commented, so `githook pre_commit` in `pre-commit` hook will do nothing, but if your project is a ruby or rails project, there are 2 default tasks are prepared for `:pre_commit`, they are `pre_commit:rubocop` and `pre_commit:rspec`, if you uncomment the above 2 lines code, then `pre_commit:rubocp` and `pre_commit:rspec` will be executed when you commit code, of course, you can define your customized task and add to some hook (later I will introduce how to add a customized task).
+It seems the `:pre_commit` value is an empty array by default, all items are commented, so `githook pre_commit` in `pre-commit` hook will do nothing, but if your project is a ruby or rails project, there are 2 default tasks are prepared for `:pre_commit`, they are `pre_commit:rubocop` and `pre_commit:rspec` (also has a default task `pre_commit:checkstyle` prepared for android or java project), if you uncomment the above 2 lines code, then `pre_commit:rubocp` and `pre_commit:rspec` will be executed when you commit code, of course, you can define your customized tasks and add to hooks (later I will introduce how to add a customized task).

-How the default tasks `pre_commit:rubocop` and `pre_commit:rspec` looks like, they are defined in `tasks/pre-commit.rake`:
+How do the default tasks `pre_commit:rubocop` and `pre_commit:rspec` look like, they are defined in `tasks/pre-commit.rake`:

     namespace :pre_commit do
       desc 'check ruby code style by rubocop'